In the News

 Sculpture / Installation

 Creates immersive, sensory environments using stretchy, translucent materials inspired by biomorphic forms.
+His installations invite audience interaction and often incorporate aromatic elements and textural experiences.

 Gabriel Massan